jimkang/get-spatial-preposition/README.md

 get-spatial-preposition
 =======================

-Given a word fragment, extracts the spatial preposition, if any are in it. "spatial preposition" is a term I made up that means "a preposition that expresses a spatial relationship."
+Given a word fragment, extracts the spatial preposition, if any are in it.
+"Spatial prepositions" are preposition that express a spatial relationship.
 For example, these are spatial prepositions:

 - on
 - inside